bbauska/dom/README.md

     src="./images/image005.png?raw=true"
     loading="lazy"
     style="width:40%;"
-    title=""
+    title="GeeksForGeeks in green"
-    alt="." />
+    alt="GeeksForGeeks in green." />
 </a>
 </p>
 <!-- image005.png -->
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <h3 id="D03-02">2.
 Using <b><mark>getElementsByClassName</mark></b></h3>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <p>This method selects elements based on their class attribute.
-It returns a collection of elements
+It returns a collection of
-with the specified class name.</p>
+elements with the specified class name.</p>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <h4>Syntax:</h4>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->